pwaldhauer/daiquiri/README.md

 # $toolname

-Hi, $toolname is a tool to create [exposure.so](http://exposure.so)-like image gallerys as static files based on a configuration passed in as JSON file.
+Hi! $toolname is a tool to create [exposure.so](http://exposure.so)-like image galleries as static files based on a configuration passed in as a JSON file.

 When exposure.so launched somewhen last year I really liked the approach and interface, but I want more control over the layout and my files.
-Also I want to include the gallerys in my blog and I don't want to pay nine dollars a month to another service for hosting my image files.
+Also I want to include the galleries in my blog and I don't want to pay nine dollars a month to another service for hosting my image files.

 You can take a look at [an example in my blog](http://knuspermagier.de/galerie/helgoland).